timothy-b/IOT-SEC/docs/Setup.md

 Next, you can run `node tests/test-whatever.js` to run different tests and `node program.js` as admin to run the web server program.

+Next, install dependencies with `npm install` and then transpile typescript with `tsc`.

 Finally, install the program as a service with Systemd.
 Create a file `/etc/systemd/system/iotsec.service` with the following config:
 ```
 [Unit]